 Basic Firewall Policy Design

-Many organizations have a network perimeter firewall that is designed to prevent the entry of malicious traffic in to the organization's network, but do not have a host-based firewall enabled on each computer in the organization.
+Many organizations have a network perimeter firewall that is designed to prevent the entry of malicious traffic in to the organization's network, but do not have a host-based firewall enabled on each device in the organization.

-Traffic can be blocked or permitted based on the characteristics of each network packet: its source or destination IP address, its source or destination port numbers, the program on the computer that receives the inbound packet, and so on.
+Traffic can be blocked or permitted based on the characteristics of each network packet: its source or destination IP address, its source or destination port numbers, the program on the device that receives the inbound packet, and so on.
 This design can also be deployed together with one or more of the other designs that add IPsec protection to the network traffic permitted.

 Many network administrators do not want to tackle the difficult task of determining all the appropriate rules for every program that is used by the organization, and then maintaining that list over time.
 In fact, most programs do not require specific firewall rules.
 The default behavior of Windows and most contemporary applications makes this task easy:

 On client devices, the default firewall behavior already supports typical client programs.
 Programs create any required rules for you as part of the installation process.
 You only have to create a rule if the client program must be able to receive unsolicited inbound network traffic from another device.

 When you install a server program that must accept unsolicited inbound network traffic, the installation program likely creates or enables the appropriate rules on the server for you.

 For example, when you install a server role, the appropriate firewall rules are created and enabled automatically.